SkylabsAI/fm-workspace/README.md

 ## Editor Setup

-As Coq is build as part of the `dune` workspace, a bit of extra setup is required.
+As Coq is built as part of the `dune` workspace, a bit of extra setup is required.
 First, to ensure that `coqtop` (used by PG) and `coqidetop.opt` (used by vscoq) are available, you need to run the following.
 ```
 dune build _build/default/fmdeps/coq/dev/shim/coqtop
 dune build _build/default/fmdeps/coq/dev/shim/coqidetop.opt
 ```

 ### PG